abejburton/abejburton.github.io/_pages/about.md

 ---

 Data Science master's student at [UChicago MSCAPP](https://harris.uchicago.edu/academics/degrees/ms-computational-analysis-public-policy-mscapp) with an emphasis in urban policy.
+I'm experienced combining machine learning and causal inference techniques to extract insights from data.

-I am focused on using data to create more `equitable and sustainable cities`.
-I'm interested in how `transportation`, `walkability`, and `zoning` can create a higher quality of life in cities.
+I interested in using data to create more `equitable and sustainable cities`.
+I care about using `transportation`, `walkability`, `zoning`, and `tax policy` to create a higher quality of life in cities.

 My undergraduate background is in economics and statistics.
-In graduate school I'm merging the tools of causal inference with machine learning and a broader data science skillset to conduct research and build data applications that provide insight into the things I care about.
+In graduate school I'm merging the tools of econometrics with machine learning and a broader data science skillset to conduct research and build data applications that provide insight into the things I care about.

-Check out my Github and blog for comments on projects that I'm working on.